kcl-eresearch/puppet-rclone/README.md

 ### What rclone affects

+It ensures unzip is present
 It adds services triggered by systemd timers
-It ensures mailutils is availabel to send notifications A slack service notification system is commented out
+It ensures mailutils is available to send notifications A slack service notification system is commented out

 ### Setup Requirements